Model Predictive Control for Aggressive Driving Over Uneven Terrain: Appendix

-with $s_{n}\in(0,1)$ being the narrow scaling coefficient. \item Scaled samples.
 We additionally sample around a scaled nominal control sequence which has smaller linear velocities.
 This allows the vehicle to effectively slow down while following a similar path as the nominal trajectory.
 Let $\bar\ub_{t+h}=(\bar v_{t+h}, \bar\kappa_{t+h}^d)$ for any $h\in[0, H-1]$.
 We define the scaled nominal control sequence as

 with $s_s\in(0,1)$ being scaling coefficients.
 The scaled samples are drawn from a Gaussian distribution centered at the scaled nominal control sequence,